 The purpose of remediation is to assure that each student is given every opportunity to successfully complete the Program, maintain standards that will allow them to have adequate competencies to complete each clinical affiliation, successfully complete the licensure examination and be competitive in the job market.

-Students will be allowed to undergo remediation in lecture, lab and clinical courses that have PTA prefixes.
-During the course of the Program, students cannot remediate more than one time in any lecture or clinical course.
-In lab courses, they cannot be on probation in more than one course/semester.
+Students will be allowed to undergo remediation in lab and clinical courses that have PTA prefixes.
+During the course of the Program, students cannot remediate more than one time in any clinical course.